 If it's too old to be reused, make sure it's properly recycled at Target or somewhere else!
 We've also had success trading in or reselling too-small bikes at local bike stores.

 12. Borrow toys from a toy loan program or your local library

-Some cities and counties, like Los Angeles, have extensive toy loan programs, so check and see what your county does.
+Some cities and counties have extensive toy loan programs, so check and see what your county does.
 Also, many local libraries lend toys like puzzles, puppets, and STEM-related toys.

 Ways to Reduce Fossil Fuels